-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Sites and resources from which local communities satisfy basic needs, including but not limited to: water sources for drinking, other daily use, or irrigation; traditional foods or medicines; hunting grounds or fisheries; fuelwood or building materials.
-(Not inclusive of poaching, wildlife hunting or capture for non-local trade, or unsustainable harvest levels.)
-(Per WWF, 2011) Culturally appropriate engagement with the local communities.
-X Х Sites and resources from which local communities generate small scale income, including but not limited to traditional foods or medicines, craft materials, and other NTFPs.
-(Not inclusive of unsustainable harvest levels.)
-(Per WWF, 2011) Culturally appropriate engagement with the local communities. х Х For all HCV Interpretations Supplemental BAI may include databases, maps, and community development organizations and professionals.
+National or regional interpretations of this HCV element: Best Available Information for identifying BAI occurrences of this interpretation: SLIMF BAI SLIMF Sites and resources from which local communities satisfy basic needs, including but not limited to: water sources for drinking, other daily use, or irrigation; traditional foods or medicines; hunting grounds or fisheries; fuelwood or building materials.
+(WWF, 2011) Culturally appropriate engagement with the local X communities.
+X Sites and resources from which the local communities generate small scale income, including but not limited to traditional foods or medicines, craft materials, and other NTFPs.
+(WWF, 2011) Culturally appropriate engagement with the local X communities.
+X

-Element 2: Sites and resources fundamental for satisfying the basic necessities of Indigenous Peoples (for livelihoods, health, nutrition, water, etc.):
+Element 2: Sites and resources fundamental for satisfying the basic necessities of Indigenous Peoples\ (for livelihoods, health, nutrition, water, etc.):